Trombiculidae: Life cycle

-The length of the mite's cycle depends on species and environment, but normally lasts two to 12 months.
+The length of the mite's cycle depends on species and environment, but normally lasts two to twelve months.
 The number of cycles in a year depends on the region.
-For example, in a temperate region, only three per year may occur, but in tropical regions, the cycle might be continuous all year long.
-Adult harvest mites winter in protected places such as slightly below the soil surface.
-Females become active in the spring, and once the ground temperature is regularly above 60 °F, they lay eggs in vegetation, up to 15 eggs per day.
-The eggs are round and are dormant for about six days, after which the nonfeeding prelarvae emerge, with only three pairs of legs.
+For example, in a temperate region, only three per year may occur, but in tropical regions, the cycle can be continuous throughout the year.
+Adult harvest mites winter in protected places, such as slightly below the soil surface.
+In temperate regions, females become active in the spring, and once the ground temperature is regularly above 60 °F, they lay eggs in vegetation, up to 15 eggs per day.
+The eggs are round and are dormant for about six days, after which the non-feeding prelarvae emerge, with only three pairs of legs.
 After about six days, the prelarvae grow into their larval stage.

 Larva

 The larvae, commonly called chiggers, are about 170–210 μm in diameter, normally light red in color, and covered in hairs; they move quickly relative to size.
 The larvae congregate in groups on small clods of soil, in matted vegetation, and even on low bushes and plants, where they have more access to prospective hosts.
 The larval stage is the only parasitic stage of the mite's lifecycle.
-They are parasites on many animals.
-About 30 of the many species in this family, in their larval stage, attach to various animals and feed on skin.
+They are parasites to many animals.
 This often causes intensely itchy, red bumps in humans.